Light flooded in. His dreams felt like they had been eaten.

 But around his neck, his mother’s pendant still remained.
 He grabbed onto it for strength.

 Arthen grabbed the poncho and stuck his head through it, covering his bare torso.
 The small pouch he wrapped the drawstring around his wrist.
-He decided the leave the knife behind to save from any temptation.
+He decided to leave the knife behind to save from any temptation.
 Then he got up and took his first step into a more uncertain world, weary and mentally-fatigued.
-With no Ketrian to follow and no wolves to lead him, he walked out of the woods to find the Northern Highway.
+With no Ketrian to follow and no wolves to lead him, he walked out of the woods to find the nearest road.

 Don’t give in.